• Skip to primary navigation

 The texture of short ribs is tender and juicy because of their high fat content, while spare ribs have more bone-to-meat ratio and less fat.

-It is worth noting that both short ribs and spare ribs offer different eating experiences.
+Both short ribs and spare ribs offer different eating experiences.

 Short ribs - a popular Korean BBQ dish - usually come as thin strips whose deliciousness comes from the sensation of chewing around the bones for each bite while savoring its juiciness that bursts in every bite.